ucsc-vama/pivotscale/README.md

 Quick Start
 -----------
-Building PivotScale requires compiler support for C++20 and OpenMP.
+Building PivotScale requires a compiler that supports C++20 and OpenMP.

 Compile PivotScale: